UW Board of Trustees consider a $260 million bond for campus construction

 With the tax-exempt bonds, provided by the financial advising and consultant company PFM, the university can fund the housing and parking projects, according to the Reports and Supplemental Materials packet provided to the Board.

-Four trustees sit on the committee, including Vice Chairman John McKinley, Treasurer Kermit Brown, Carol Linton and Macey Moore.
+Four trustees sit on the pricing committee: Vice Chairman John McKinley, Treasurer Kermit Brown, Carol Linton and Macey Moore.
 Three unidentified administrators who were appointed by President Ed Seidel are also committee members.

 UW Associate Vice President of Financial Affairs David Jewell presented an executive summary on the latest money issuance, which allots a $10 million cushion in the event the mentioned projects total below the $250 million budget.